Dean’s Panel Guidelines: Sexual Misconduct

 In cases of sexual misconduct, a Dean’s Panel may be convened after an adequate, reliable and impartial investigation.

 When an allegation against a student is brought to the attention of the Dean of the College or her designee, the College investigator will conduct a thorough investigation, and present to that individual (hereinafter referred to as “the Convening Dean”) the findings.
 These findings may include a recommendation as to whether a suspicion of violation, and thus a Dean’s Panel, is warranted, although the final decision is at the discretion of the Convening Dean in consultation with the Title IX Coordinator where appropriate.
+Both parties will be given the opportunity to present witnesses and other evidence.
 At the conclusion of the investigation, the involved parties will be notified of the outcome of the investigation, and whether a Dean’s Panel is being convened.
 The investigation will normally be concluded within 60 days of receipt of the allegation and if extended time is necessary, the parties will be notified.
+Both parties will be notified in writing of the outcome of the investigation.

 Convening a Panel